captainchicken2023/Predicting-Flight-Delays/README.md

 ### Random Forest
 Random Forest yielded much better starting results at 74% accuracy.
 The top 10 Feature focused on weekdays, then dates.

 Best Estimator was indeed the best model: 77% accuracy.
-Top 10 Features focused on multiple items: airlines, locations, and dates.
+Top 10 Features focused on multiple variables and figures we called out in our Tableau analysis: airlines, locations, and dates.

-## Conclusion

-Supplementing predictions with real-time monitoring of news, dates, and weather conditions may offer the best chance of at least being prepared for a delay.

-Government shutdowns, technical glitches, and other unusual events makes it difficult to consistently predict delays for a given path.

-## Summary & Next Steps
+## Conclusion & Future Prospects

-### Project Constraints
+Flight delays CAN be predicted.
+The clear winners are: Random Forest and Best Estimator.
+Additional adjustments may improve outcomes for all tested models.

 Locating detailed time and reliable delay reason indicators can help further refine the model and results.

-Additionally, memory issues prevented me from processing a proper representative sample.
+Additionally, resolving memory issues would enable me to pursue a proper representative sample.

-### Future Prospects
 Applying additional technologies can make the model more robust and interactive
 - User interface for path lookup
 - Weather forecasting and mapping for the date and path of the flight